-Revenues are mainly derived from the sale of apartments classified as investment property and rental income of apartments.
+Revenues are mainly derived from the construction and subsequent sale of residential properties and sales of land plots, buildings and apartments classified as investment property.

-Revenue from sale is recognized at the point in time when control of the assets has passed to the buyer which is generally the date at which the application of ownership transfer is submitted to the Land Registry.
-Revenue is measured at the amount to which the Group is entitled, net of trade discounts and adjusted for the effect of significant financing component on contract liabilities.
+Revenue from sale is recognized at the point in time when control of the assets has passed to the buyer, which is generally the date at which the application of ownership transfer is submitted to the Land Registry.
+Revenue is measured at the amount to which the Group is entitled, net of trade discounts and adjusted for the effect of significant financing components on contract liabilities.